Photographing the Cattlemen’s Ball 2018

 In time, they all agreed to share their stories, and yes, I had just made a lot more work for myself in the process!
 These videos were a huge success and they played some of them at the Ball as well.

 So if you read this far – thank you!
 If you’ve skimmed and you’re looking for a final thought, here you go:

 Yes, it was a lot a of work.
 Yes, it was a challenge as a photographer.
 Yes, it was worth every second of time and every ounce of energy.
-I am honoured to have been a part of the Cattlemen’s Ball 2018.
+I am honoured to have been a part of the Cattlemen’s Ball 2018 (and 2019).